gamaops/protoschema/docs/GUIDE.md

 * Arrays can have only one type.
 * The `$namespace` property is a custom attribute read by this library to specify the proto definition namespace.
 * `number` and `integer` types can have the length specified by the `byteLength` custom property, the default value is **32**.
 * The `null` type is encoded as an additional boolean property in proto definition prefixed by a string to indicate that the target property is declared as null, you can use the [@exocet/value-flagger](https://github.com/exocet-engineering/exocet-value-flagger) to deal with this behavior.
 This is required as Protobuf 3 doesn't have support to `null` values.
+You can disable this feature.
 * The ID of every proto definition property is generated sequentially respecting the JSON Schema property specification sequence.

 -----------------------